MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    1. For `wls-subnet`, enter same starting address and subnet size as your primary WLS cluster - for example, *10.1.5.0* and */28*.

 1. In the **Database** pane, use the following steps:
-   1. For **DataSource Connection String**, replace the placeholders with the values you wrote down from the preceding section for the secondary SQL Database - for example, *jdbc:sqlserver://sqlserversecondary-ejb120623.database.windows.net:1433;database=mySampleDatabase*.
+   1. For **DataSource Connection String**, replace the placeholders with the values you saved aside in the preceding section for the secondary SQL Database - for example, *jdbc:sqlserver://sqlserversecondary-ejb120623.database.windows.net:1433;database=mySampleDatabase*.
-   1. For **Database username**, replace the placeholders with the values you wrote down from the preceding section for the secondary SQL Database - for example, *azureuser@sqlserversecondary-ejb120623*.
+   1. For **Database username**, replace the placeholders with the values you saved aside in the preceding section for the secondary SQL Database - for example, *azureuser@sqlserversecondary-ejb120623*.

 ### Mirror the network settings for the two clusters